Home » Geography » Plate Tectonics Theory

 Transform Boundaries

-The majority of Earth’s faults are located in the Ring of Fire along transform boundaries.
-An example of a transform boundary is the San Andreas Fault in California, where the Pacific Plate passes the North American Plate as it advances northward.
-It is one of the Ring of Fire’s most active faults.
+Most of Earth’s faults are found in the Ring of Fire, which includes the San Andreas Fault in California.
+Here, the Pacific Plate moves past the North American Plate, making it one of the most active faults in the Ring of Fire.

 Plate Tectonics Theory UPSC